-The echo parameters at various stages of surgery are as shown in [Table 3].
+Table 2: The hemodynamic parameters at various stages of surgery

 The patients' grades of DD as per various stages of surgery are as shown in [Table 4] and [Figure 2].
 To describe the dynamic nature of this change, "motion charts" using Google Spreadsheets were used [Videos 1-4].
 A motion chart is a dynamic bubble chart which allows efficient and interactive exploration and visualization of longitudinal multivariate data.
 The grades of DD varied significantly as per surgical steps with maximum downgrading occurring during OM and LAD grafting.
 During OM grafting, none of the patients had normal diastolic function while 29% of patients exhibited restrictive pattern (Grade 3 LVDD).

 Figure 2: The patients' grades of diastolic dysfunction as per various stages of surgery

 Patients with normal baseline LV diastolic function also exhibited downgrading during OM and LAD grafting.
 Postprotamine, 37% of patients with normal baseline diastolic function continued to exhibit some degree of DD as shown in [Figure 3] and Video 2.

 Figure 3: Changes in grades of diastolic dysfunction in baseline normal function